soyunpaharo/My-first-blog/README.md

 *Blog*

-/This is a simple blog website built using HTML and CSS.
-It features a responsive design that can be viewed on different screen sizes./
+This is a simple blog website built using HTML and CSS.
+It features a responsive design that can be viewed on different screen sizes.

 Getting Started
 To get started with the project, simply download or clone the repository to your local machine.
 You can then open the index.html file in your preferred web browser.